Wisdom Teeth Removal in Sterling Heights, MI

 Wisdom teeth can cause issues with the surrounding teeth and bone, compromising the beauty and functionality of your smile.
-There are a few reasons Dr. Ahmed may recommend your wisdom teeth be extracted, including:
+There are a few reasons Dr. Hindi may recommend your wisdom teeth be extracted, including:

 - Partial eruption – As your teeth erupt, they get stuck under your gums, causing bacteria to build up and eventually leading to an infection

 - Overcrowding – Sometimes your jaw doesn’t have enough room for wisdom teeth which can cause adjacent teeth to become crowded and crack or break

 - Crooked teeth – If your wisdom teeth grow in crooked, it can place pressure on your surrounding teeth and increase your risk for tooth decay

 While these are the main reasons for wisdom teeth extraction, Dr. Hindi may also recommend an extraction if you experience severe pain, repeated infection, gum disease, or tooth decay.